NIRSpec MPT - Planner

 Slitlet

 MPT will, by default, avoid the selection of primary sources with close neighbors that would result in more than one primary source in the same shutter.
-Additionally, there is an option in the Parameters section of the template to allow more than one primary source per shutter.
+However, there is an option in the Parameters section of the template to override the default and allow more than one primary source per shutter.
 For pipeline reduction purposes, just one of the sources will be selected as the primary source for the slit.

 Each open micro-shutter, when projected onto the sky, has dimensions of only 0.20" in the dispersion direction by 0.46" in cross-dispersion.
 These are the internal (open) dimensions.
 Each shutter is bordered by a bar of width ~0.07", which vignettes a small area of the sky around it.
 In any given exposure, a particular source may fall anywhere inside a given shutter, or behind the bars.
 The position of the source with respect to the shutter will affect its observed flux.